LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 match the target value.
 Here, the command is a sine wave oscillating between 30 and 70% of RAM usage.
 You can visualize the effect of the script by opening a RAM monitor, such as the Task Manager in Windows or *htop* in Linux.
-Finally, it is possible to use both behaviors of the IOBlock simultaneously :
+Finally, it is possible to use both behaviors of the IOBlock simultaneously:

 .. literalinclude:: /downloads/getting_started/tuto_ioblock.py
    :language: python
    :emphasize-lines: 15-18

-Notice how the two functionalities of the IOBlock integrate seamlessly into a single common script.
+The two IOBlock operations can run in the same script.
 You can :download:`download this IOBlock example
 </downloads/getting_started/tuto_ioblock.py>` to run it locally on your
 machine.
 More examples of the IOBlock can be found in the `examples folder on GitHub <https://github.com/LaboratoireMecaniqueLille/crappy/tree/master/